 - You have a toothache that lasts longer than a day or two

-- You have fever, earache, or pain upon opening the mouth wide
+- You have fever, earache, or pain when opening your mouth wide

 Note: The dentist is an appropriate person to see for most causes of toothaches.
-However, if the problem is referred pain from another location, you may need to see your primary health care provider.
+However, if the problem is referred pain from another location, you may need to see your primary provider.

 What to Expect at Your Office Visit

-The dentist will examine you.
-The physical examination may include an examination of the mouth, teeth, gums, tongue, throat, ears, nose, and neck.
+Your dentist will examine your mouth, teeth, gums, tongue, throat, ears, nose, and neck.
 You may need dental x-rays.
-The dentist may recommend other tests, depending on the suspected cause.
+Your dentist may recommend other tests, depending on the suspected cause.

 - When did the pain start?

 - Where is the pain located, and how bad is it?

 - Does the pain wake you up at night?